olimorris/persisted.nvim/README.md

 -- Lua
 {
   "olimorris/persisted.nvim",
-  lazy = false, -- make sure the plugin is always loaded at startup config = true
+  event = "BufReadPre", -- Ensure the plugin loads only when a buffer has been loaded opts = {
+    -- Your config goes here ...
+  },
 }
 ```

-> [!NOTE]
-> Setting `lazy = true` option may be useful if you use a dashboard

 **[Packer](https://github.com/wbthomason/packer.nvim)**